ISFB Certificate Management Assistant

 ISFB Management Assistant Certificate: professionalizing a key function.
 Interview with Julien Froidevaux

 At the heart of wealth management, the role of management assistant is evolving and becoming more professional.
-To meet the sector's growing demands, ISFB is launching a dedicated certificate, combining technical expertise and behavioral skills.
-Julien Froidevaux, Program Director, explains the challenges, structure and ambitions of this new program.
+To meet the growing demands of the sector, the ISFB is launching a dedicated certificate combining technical expertise and behavioral skills.
+Julien Froidevaux, Program Director, presents the challenges, structure, and ambitions of the program.

 Read the interview